tringle0/tringle/README.md

-welcome to my personal projects/experiments page i put things that i have learned in here
+welcome to my personal projects/experiments page\n
+i put things that i have learned in here